A Testicular Cancer Recovery Journey

 And we’ll go through that at the moment, which continues with the interview.
 So tell me a little bit about, you’re a gymnast you used to go and you know, swing around on high stuff and all that kind of thing.
 Is that what it was?

 That’s my difficult time.

 Yep.
 Yeah, it could have been worse.
 Yeah, I started gymnastics at the age of four.
 And by the age of six, I was training with the elite squad to train for the Olympics, which clearly I had no idea about at the time.
 I was too young.
 I was just having fun.
 So I didn’t care.

-Wow okay so when you when you stopped doing that what did you just get over not interested in gymnastics?
+Wow okay, so when you stopped doing that what did you just get over not being interested in gymnastics?

 No, I was still interested.
-My body definitely thanked me for because the amount of injuries, if you look in the first page of my book, the list every injury and it just yeah so many interests from it.
+My body definitely thanked me because of the number of injuries, if you look at the first page of my book, they list every injury, and it just yeah so many interests from it.
 So my body eventually got over it, which was nice.

 Looking back now, was there kind of a Do you reckon you sense that somewhere in your body that you know it’s the right time to stop after the group?
 What I would imagine will be really grueling, you know, from a kid going through all this training, all this jumping and swinging and turning and all that kind of stuff.

-To feel like maybe there was a little bit of a sense that hey, this is something I’ve got to stop because if I don’t do if I if I continue this, I’m going to be even more physically unwell, just because of the gymnastics.
+Feel like maybe there was a little bit of a sense that hey, this is something I’ve got to stop because if I don’t do if I continue, I’m going to be even more physically unwell, just because of the gymnastics.
 No, you’re absolutely right.

-Because, you know, I don’t want to be in a wheelchair when I’m stood.
+Because, you know, I don’t want to be in a wheelchair when I’m standing.
 Right.
 Okay.
 Um, so, yeah, for my own health, and I kind of I didn’t reach my goals entirely, but I suddenly reached a lot of them.
-So I was I was happy to stop.
+So I was happy to stop.